Infinite-Nomic/Infinite-Nomic/round6/rules.md

 A proposal is a document designated as such by the rules.
 Each *proposal* has an ID number, a title, and a body (a string of text).

 When a proposal is adopted, it takes effect and any actions described in its body are carried out, except as explicitly prohibited by a rule.
 A proposal cannot take effect if it has not been adopted in accordance with the rules.
 Proposals can have neither retroactive nor future effect, even if their text explicitly states otherwise.
+No proposal may refer to a player or group of players by any non-changing uniquely identifiable or real-life characteristic such as name or nickname, to give them exclusive advantages or disadvantages.

 A player submits a proposal by posting a text message labeled as such (which does not refer to a document) in #proposals.
 When submitting a proposal, a player shall label it with its ID number.